jamesfmackenzie/chocolatekeen/README.md

 # chocolatekeen
 Chocolate Keen is a reverse engineering of Commander Keen in C/C++ and SDL.
 The goal is to be super accurate versus the original

+The original authors are NY00123, QuantumG and Lemm.
+For more info see https://pckf.com/viewtopic.php?f=4&t=2536

 ## Releases
 Find binaries and game data in the Releases directory: